Fleas are often mistaken for several other bugs. If you are wondering, “what are some bugs that look like fleas” you are in the right place.

 A List of 13 Bugs That Look Like Fleas

 A professional pest expert will not mistake these bugs for fleas, but many of our clients often do.
+However, if you do have a flea issue, then you may want to figure out how bad the flea infestation is before treating it.

 Bed bugs and fleas are often confused for one another, particularly in the nymphal stages when bed bugs are tiny.
 Without a magnifying glass, it can be difficult to tell the difference.